Steaming down from Birmingham one cold December day

 upon this night-night train

-is the only way to sort
+is the only way to make sense

-my mashed potato brain
+of my mashed potato brain

 too cold to take off my coat